 So what does this mean?
 Well if you have ever moved from Office 2003-2007 or to 2010 you will have a fairly good understanding of what to expect.
-Microsoft rarely take any features away when they update their Office suite, such as Word or PowerPoint, they just repackage the product and give existing features a boot polish and tune up.
+Microsoft rarely takes any features away when they update their Office suite, such as Word or PowerPoint, they just repackage the product and give existing features a boot polish and tune-up.

 You will still have the same Sales, Marketing and Service capabilities you always did and you should still know how to navigate to them.

 You will have the same data, however, it will be rearranged into new ‘forms.’
 You will see this difference when opening an Account in your web browser or Microsoft Outlook.

 You also receive a great new mobile view on these forms when opening Microsoft Dynamics CRM on a tablet, enabling ease of mobile access.